Piket95/games-event-data-api/README.md

 ## Database

 The database is a SQLite database (for now).
-The migration of the database is be done automatically on worker execution!
+The migration of the database is be done automatically on execution!

 ## API Endpoints (not implemented anymore (will be in future again))